Skip to Content

 Georgia has its own law specific to protecting whistleblowers, the Georgia Whistleblowers Act (GWA).
 Employees in Georgia who report misdeeds such as abuse, waste, or fraud by a public employer such as a state agency or governing body are entitled to protection under GWA.

-- He was employed by a public employer.
+• He worked for a public employer.

 Here are some important considerations regarding this law.
 Whistleblowers must take care to only report actual misdeeds, not concerns about possible misdeeds.
 A whistleblower might have been asked to participate in an activity that violates the law or a state regulation, and by refusing, may suffer retaliation.
 That’s a violation of the GWA.
 Employers cannot adopt any policy that stops or prevents employees from disclosing information about some form of wrongdoing.